Paul Matereke is a Zimbabwean-Australian filmmaker and co-founder of Treason Flowers, a Sydney-based artistic collective and production company.

 Matereke’s work has been screened at SBS Australia, The Art Gallery of NSW, MCA, Antenna Film Festival, The Japan Foundation, Runway Journal, Kudos Gallery, Collab Gallery, Mothership Studios, Pink Flamingo Cinema and Golden Age Cinema.

 Runway Journal acknowledges the custodians of the nations our digital platform reaches.
+We extend this acknowledgement to all First Nations artists, writers and audiences.

 Runway Journal acknowledges the custodians of the nations our digital platform reaches.
+We extend this acknowledgement to all First Nations artists, writers and audiences.